MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 # Quickstart: Create your first Q# program

-Learn how to write a basic Q# program that demonstrates entanglement, a key concept of quantum computing, by creating a Bell pair.
+Learn how to write a basic Q# program that demonstrates entanglement, a key concept of quantum computing.

 Two or more [qubits](xref:microsoft.quantum.concepts.qubit) can be entangled such that whatever happens to one qubit also happens to the other.
 This means if you measure one qubit in the |0⟩ state, the other qubit is also in the |0⟩ state, and vice versa.
 For more information, see [Quantum entanglement](xref:microsoft.quantum.concepts.entanglement).